themichaelyang/tautology.town/_posts/2025/2025-11-17-learning-oauth2.md

     App->>Browser: Logged in with auth server
 </pre>

-Here's the entire client flow in Ruby:
+Here's the entire client flow in Ruby, with the `oauth2` and Sinatra gems:

 ```ruby
 require "sinatra"